6a67/jpdb-userscript/README.md

   - Option to move answer buttons to the bottom of the page on smaller screens instead of having them float.
 - **Transparent Answer Buttons**
   - Option to make the background of the answer buttons transparent on smaller screens to see the definitions more easily.
+- **Show Hidden Vocabulary**
+  - Option to show hidden vocabulary on card backs when "Enlarge the example sentence" setting is enabled.

 ### Learn Page
 - **Deck List Replacement**